 There are those kind of days that I do manage to make it through, just by focusing on the next task, next workout session, next meal.
 Then there are those days when I feel like a blubbering idiot.
 I can barely hold it together.
 I am thinking of my loss, impacted by sadness.
 I work hard to pull myself back from the edge of the grief abyss.
 Today’s been that kind of a day.

-I lost my brother less than a year ago.
+I lost my brother a couple of years ago.
 But it feels like it just happened.
 I remember our chats, the way we would get silly and laugh about something that I no longer can remember.
 He impacted my life for the better, he made me a better person, because he was an example, a role model for eating healthy foods, enjoying sports, and saving money.
 I remember when I took my brother to see the 3D version of Rogue One: A Star Wars Story (2016).
 We had a great time.
 It was great to see him so happy.
 This was the very last time I would see him alive.
 I cherish my memory of our visit.

 To help me in this difficult time, I turn to prayer, meditation, and books.
 My dear sister bought me a book I keep near me and read often.
 Pick up a copy of Healing After Loss: Daily Meditations For Working Through Grief.
 It discusses emotions and feelings that are common to those of us who’ve lost loved ones, and expresses them so clearly and offers gems of wisdom.
 It is a comfort.